-The diagnostic program must be run from the Master radio.
+Network Diagnostics must be run from the Master radio.
 Diagnostics require:

 - A setting between 1 and 128 in the Diagnostics parameter available in the MultiPoint Parameters menu on the Master. - A second computer or serial connection to run the diagnostics software. - A diagnostics cable.
-(Available from FreeWave.) - Diagnostics software.
-(Available from www.freewave.com).
+(Available from FreeWave.) - Tool Suite Available from www.freewave.com.

 Note: For more information about diagnostics, contact FreeWave Technical Support.
-See Contact FreeWave Technical Support (on page 9).
+Contact FreeWave Technical Support (on page 8) for assistance.